-A basic loop library is given to using in the songs but not as rich as other DAWs.
-A drummer groove is also given to provide the realistic drum loops that’s a great feature for DJ recordings.
+A basic loop library is given to use in the songs but not as rich as other DAWs.
+A drummer groove is also given to provide the realistic drum loops that are a great feature for DJ recordings.

 - Easy to use audio recording software – Audacity is an easy to use DAW so perfect for newbies.